Unity-Technologies/ml-agents-dots/Documentation~/README.md

     {
         public void Execute(ActuatorEvent data)
         {
-            var tmp = new float3();
+            var tmp = data.GetAction<float3>();
-            data.GetContinousAction(out tmp);
             Debug.Log(data.Entity.Index + "  " + tmp.x);
         }
     }
 ```
-The ActuatorEvent data contains a key (here an entity) to identify the Agent and a `GetContinousAction` or `GetDiscreteAction` method to retrieve the data in the event.
+The ActuatorEvent data contains a key (here an entity) to identify the Agent and a `GetAction` method to retrieve the data in the event.
 This is very similar to how collisions are currently handled in the Physics package.

 ## UI to create MLAgentsWorld